Syria rebels win support from Britain, battle in Damascus

 The fighters seized three artillery pieces and large stocks of explosives but would withdraw to avoid retaliatory air strikes, opposition source said.

 "Assad's forces use the base to shell many villages and towns in the countryside.
-It is now neutralized," one said.
+It is now neutralised," one said.

 MISSILES ON THE BORDER